JoelNiklaus/LegalDatasets/finetune/covid19_emergency_event/Dataset_Card.md

 ### Supported Tasks and Leaderboards

-The dataset can be used for multi-label text classification tasks.
+The dataset can be used for multi-class and multi-label text classification tasks.

 ### Languages